What is the UUSC Human Rights Innovation Fellowship?

 What is the selection process?

 The online application forms will be reviewed by UUSC, with input provided by UUSC supporters.
-After the initial review, an advisory group consisting of experts from relevant disciplines will conduct a face-to-face interview in person at UUSC’s office in Cambridge, Mass., or over Skype.
+After the initial review, we will conduct a face-to-face interview in person or over Skype or Zoom.
 The final selection will be made by UUSC.

 What are the key dates and timeline of the fellowship selection process?